 To see more Ancient Ponies photos you can click here.

-This is a line from an old Malvina Reynolds song called “there’s a bottom below“.
+This is a line from an old Malvina Reynolds song called “

 Before I go on to tell you how I gave in, I want to say something about people who let their dogs lick their faces or even their lips.
 You know who you are!
 Some of my best friends do this!
 Ugh.
 I am SO not a germaphobe but this habit is disgusting to me.
 Here are my two dogs enjoying their treat of popsicles.
 Auto-correct took the second O out!
 I really meant POOPsicles.
 Frozen poop.
 Yum.
 And I think horse manure is far from the worst muck that goes in their mouths.